Bane of Monotheism > Monotheism > No God > Evil > Morality > Free Will > Fundamentalism > Misc > Links

 1. Ethics and Eternal Punishment

+I think it is Bertrand Russell who said that God could never condemn a person to an eternity in hell by pointing out this would be "infinite punishment for finite sins".
+It seems incredibly unethical and immoral for such a scheme to have been conceived by God.
 It is more moral that if someone is making bad moral choices in life, then God will be patient and persistent with them for all time.
 As God is eternal there is no time limit: Eventually all people will choose heaven.
-God can pluck people out of Hell and bring them to heaven.
-No-one will spend an eternity in Hell if God is moral.
+God can pluck people out of hell.
+No-one will spend an eternity in hell if God is moral.
 God's power is absolute and God's patience is infinite.

 It is more moral if those who do not accept God are destroyed rather than punished.
 Between two choices, God will always choose the better one as God is perfect.
 If one option causes less pain than another, God will choose the one that causes less pain.
 If someone chooses never to be with God (we are assuming God cannot force people to enter heaven of their own free will), then God has 3 choices: